HORSEBACK RIDING & CATTLE WORK AT BONANZA CREEK RANCH

 ADULT ONLY WEEKS

 Come and enjoy a kid-free atmosphere with other adult riders (18 and over).
-Six weeks of riding and fun just for you.
+Five weeks of riding and fun just for you.

 ADULT INTERMEDIATE AND ADVANCED RIDERS

-We’ve combined most of our intermediate and advanced rider weeks.
+Most of our riding weeks are combined intermediate and advanced.
 The advanced riders can have some longer and faster rides if they so choose.
 We have lots of well trained horses with plenty of get up and go for the advanced riders.
-All riders must be able to safely cantor in open country and cover varied and challenging terrain.
+All riders must be able to safely canter in open country and cover varied and challenging terrain.
 Rides will include some steep ascents and descents.
 Past riding experience (preferably in the recent past) and good fitness is a must.

 These weeks are for Cowgirls looking for great riding and a chance to see life differently.
 Check them out here https://bonanzacreekcountry.com/retreats/.